Updated: 3 days ago

-Last weekend we had been to Chandraketugarh – a 2200+ year old pre-Maurya period archaeological site which boasts of Vikramaditya’s favourite astrologer Varahamihir’s mansion from where his daughter-in-law Khawnaa used to preach her poetic forecasts.
-It is located at a distance of just 40 kilometers from Kolkata beside the gorgeous Bidyadhari River near Barasat.
+Last weekend we had been to Chandraketugarh – a 2200+-year-old lost Bengal glory pre-Maurya period archaeological site which boasts of Vikramaditya’s favorite astrologer Varahamihir’s mansion from where his daughter-in-law Khawnaa used to preach her poetic forecasts.
+It is located at a distance of just 40 kilometers from Kolkata besides the gorgeous Bidyadhari River near Barasat.

 Finding outsiders taking photographs around the place stimulated interests in various forms to the surrounding public.
 As we looked around, an old Muslim gentleman left his dirty bicycle near our car and approached us almost voluntarily and introduced us to a neglected chapter of medieval Indian history.

-The Chandraketugarh area belonged to a 2500+ year old urban civilization which flourished in the nation during pre-Mauryan period till Pala dynasty.
+The Chandraketugarh area belonged to a 2500+-year-old urban civilization that flourished in the nation during pre-Mauryan period till the Pala dynasty.
 It can be worth tagged as the ‘Mohenjo-Daro of Bengal’.
-But due to the sheer disregards from authorities, it never came to limelight neither received the deserved importance over time.
+But due to the sheer disregard from authorities, it never came to limelight neither received the deserved importance over time.

 This infuriated Vikramaditya and he persistently motivated Lilavati to continue with her tuneful art of predictions.
-Much later Mihir too realized his offence and requested Lilavati to start prophesying again.
-It was then she learnt a special art of speaking through her nasal passage.
-The pronunciation added a nasal tone to her voice and thus with time she came to be more known as Khawnaa (nasal speaker) and her sayings as ‘Khawnaar bachan’.
+Much later Mihir too realized his offense and requested Lilavati to start prophesying again.
+It was then she learned a special art of speaking through her nasal passage.
+The pronunciation added a nasal tone to her voice and thus with time she came to be more known as Khawnaa (nasal speaker) and her sayings as ‘Khawnaar Bachan’.

 The roof had already collapsed long back, perhaps even before the half-hearted excavations had started.
 Due to the eroding condition of the structures and brittleness of the primeval bricks, it has been left half dug by the authorities and the edifices are mostly underground at present.
 There did exist a flight of broken stairs which led us to the lower floors of the building but due to fears of snakebites, we could not walk to the bottom-most level.

 After a historic visual drive to the past, we enjoyed a brisk walk to Chandraketu’s garden and burial ground little away from the fort.
-Government allowed public access to this side of the citadel for picnics earlier, but now due to political reasons, the gates has been closed for picnickers.
-It has been converted to a religious place where there is Muslim graveyard at one side and Hindu burial ground on the other.
-They say, Chandraketu was very liberal towards religious beliefs which perhaps have made this possible.
+The government allowed public access to this side of the citadel for picnics earlier, but now due to political reasons, the gates have been closed for picnickers.
+It has been converted to a religious place where there is a Muslim graveyard at one side and Hindu burial ground on the other.
+They say Chandraketu was very liberal towards religious beliefs which perhaps have made this possible.